nhsx/AIF_Allocation_Tool/README.md

 <path to virtual env>\Scripts\activate
 ```

-To explicitly install all the prerequisite packages to run the tool's script, in the terminal run the following command:
+To install all the prerequisite packages to run the tool, in the terminal run the following command:

 ```shell
 pip install -r requirements.txt
 ```

-To run the tool locally, in the terminal, whilst in the directory containing the app run
+To run the tool locally, open a terminal whilst in the directory containing the app and run

 ```bash
 streamlit run dashboard.py